6. Accreditation Evaluation

 A veterinary college is considered eligible to apply for a Letter of Reasonable Assurance if the parent institution:

 A formal letter of application from the dean and/or chief administrative institutional officer must be submitted to the AVMA Council on Education to begin the process of obtaining a Letter of Reasonable Assurance.
 Once a college is granted Reasonable Assurance, a liaison committee shall be appointed by the COE chair.
-The committee will be composed of up to five COE members to create continuity and structure during the accreditation process.
+The committee will be composed of up to three COE members.
 This committee is charged with creating and maintaining a direct line of communication between the COE and the college.
-If the accreditation process advances to a comprehensive site visit, then one to two members of this liaison committee will be appointed to the comprehensive site visit team to promote efficiency and continuity.
+Members of the liaison committee will not participate in accreditation actions regarding the college.

 A college that fails to be granted Reasonable Assurance following an evaluation by the COE may not apply for reconsideration for 12 months after the date of the Council's decision.